Tracking the Promises:

 Current status: Not yet implemented

-Conclusion: Canada is not leading by example, with only one (1) military women in UN operations (with UNFICYP in Cyprus).
-The Trudeau government is providing only 7 women uniformed personnel (military plus police) to UN peacekeeping, less than what the Harper government did at the end of its term.
-However, the Vancouver promises (especially the financial incentives) hold promise to increase the number of women military personnel provided by other countries.
+Conclusion: Canada is not leading by example, with only two (2) military women in UN peacekeeping operations (as of 28 Feb 2018).
+The Trudeau government is providing only 7 women uniformed personnel (1 military women in Cyprus plus 6 police women in Haiti) to UN peacekeeping, less than what the Harper government did at the end of its term.
+The Vancouver pledges (especially the financial incentives) hold promise to increase the number of women military personnel provided by other countries.
 Will Canada do the same?
+The Canadian military deploys the two military women to Cyprus and South Sudan.

 Pledge: While no specific pledge has been made in this regard, service at UN headquarters provides an important way to make a significant contribution, to gain experience on UN methods, procedures, and priorities, and to view the inner workings of the world organization.
 Positions to support UN peacekeeping should be in Department of Peacekeeping Operations (DPKO) or the Department of Field Support (DFS).
 For the military, the placement would be within the Office of Military Affairs (OMA) within DPKO.